Individual life insurance

 5. Enter your policy number and continue through the prompts to set up the online account.

 Through this process, you will establish a user name and password that you will use each time you log on.

 Can I take money out of my policy?
 What are my options?

 In general, term policies do not build cash value and do not offer access to funds.
 Universal life (UL), variable universal life (VUL), and whole life policies have the potential to build cash value, and may offer the policy owner access to funds in one of the following ways:

 - Loans: You must maintain funds sufficient to cover at least three months of the cost of insurance.
 If a loan is taken out against the policy, interest is charged in advance and a loan interest notice will be mailed each year on the policy anniversary.
 You may not have to repay the loan, but any outstanding loan on a policy will be deducted from the death benefit, and any accumulating loan interest may erode the cash value and put the coverage at risk of lapsing.

 - Withdrawals/partial surrenders (UL and VUL only): Your death benefit may be permanently reduced by the amount of the withdrawal.
 Withdrawals reduce your policy value and the duration of any guarantee period.
 If applicable to your policy, we may charge a processing fee for withdrawals.

-To request a loan or withdrawal, download the Loan or Partial Surrender Request form.
+Log into My Account and submit your loan or partial withdrawal request electronically.
+Or you may download and complete the Loan or Partial Surrender Request form.
 Please fax or mail it to us using the contact information on the form.